anbarasan-samandan/BooksList/README.md

 ## Future improvements:

-1. The server side will be replaced by spring-boot.
+1. To replace server-side code with spring-boot.
-2. The mongodb will be used for storing the data.
+2. To store the data persistently in mongodb.

 ## Dependencies